GIScience/tree-genera-mapping/docs/README.md

 ```

 NDVI and height masks are combined, local maxima in the height model are taken as crown
-peaks, and watershed segmentation splits connected canopy into individual crown polygons,
+peaks, and watershed segmentation splits connected canopy into individual crowns, which
-which are then converted to bounding boxes.
+are converted to bounding boxes.

 Tuning flags: `--peak-threshold-abs-m`, `--min-distance-px`, `--min-canopy-area-px`,
-`--gaussian-sigma`, `--median-size`, `--smooth-filter`, `--use-gradient`, `--no-fill-holes`,
+`--gaussian-sigma`, `--median-size`, `--smooth-filter`, `--use-gradient`,
-`--write-masks`, `--mask-encoding`, and per-band overrides `--band-r/-g/-b/-nir/-h`.
+`--no-fill-holes`, `--write-masks`, `--mask-encoding`, and per-band overrides
+`--band-r/-g/-b/-nir/-h`.

-**[VERIFY]** The code default for `--ndvi-thr` is 0.2, while the manuscript states
+**[VERIFY]** The code default for `--ndvi-thr` is 0.2 while the Data Descriptor states
 NDVI ≥ 0.3.
-Establish which value was used for the released labels and align code default,
+Establish which value produced the released labels and align code, manuscript
-manuscript and this document.
+and this document.

-> **Human-in-the-loop step.** The generated boxes are reviewed in QGIS before use: obvious
+> **Human-in-the-loop step.** Boxes are reviewed in QGIS: obvious non-trees are removed
-> non-trees are removed (poles in railway areas, shrubs on bridges, hedges, vineyard
+> (poles in railway areas, shrubs on bridges, hedges, vineyard structures, rooftop
-> structures, rooftop vegetation) and mis-sized or merged crowns are corrected.
-Merge the
+> vegetation) and mis-sized or merged crowns are corrected.
+Merge the reviewed layers into
-> reviewed layers into a single GeoPackage before continuing.
+> a single GeoPackage before continuing.

-### 5.3 Genus reference labels
+### 5.4 Genus reference labels

 ```bash
 python -m tree_genera_mapping.preprocess.genus_labels \